-Most of the algorithm for sentiment analysis are based on a classifier trained using a collection of annotated text data.
-Before training, data is preprocessed so as to extract the main feature, some classification methods have been proposed: Navie Bayes, Support Vector Machine, K-Nearest Neighbours, etc according to(Go et al,2009), it is not clear which of these classification strategies is the more appropriate to perform sentiment analysis.
+Most of the algorithm for sentiment analysis are based on a classifier trained using a collection of annotated text data.Before training, data is pre-processed so as to extract more appropriate to perform sentiment analysis.

 We decided to use a classification strategy based on Naive Bayes(NB)because it is a simple and intuitive method whose performance is similar to other approaches.
 NB combine efficiency with reasonable accuracy.